edge-cloud/www.edge-cloud.net/_posts/2013-12-17-openstack-with-vsphere-and-nsx-part1.md

 nsx-controller #
 </pre>

-Next, configure the appliance's hostname with the `set hostname &#60;hostname&#62;` command:
+Next, configure the appliance's hostname with the `set hostname <hostname>` command:

 <pre>nsx-controller # set hostname nsxc-l-01a
 nsxc-l-01a #
 </pre>

 Although NSX appliances are based on Ubuntu Linux they do not use eth0 as the network interface.
 Instead they use a so-called integration bridge interface for network connectivity.
 This device is called breth0.
-In this step we will configure an IP address on this physical interface via the command `set network interface breth0 ip config static &#60;IP address&#62; &#60;Netmask&#62;`.
+In this step we will configure an IP address on this physical interface via the command `set network interface breth0 ip config static <IP address> <Netmask>`.
 Notice that the NSX appliance will clear the DNS settings if it had acquired an IP address and DNS settings via DHCP before.

 <pre>nsxc-l-01a # set network interface breth0 ip config static 192.168.110.101 255.255.255.0
 Setting IP for interface breth0...